openid/AppAuth-iOS/README.md

 [Section 8.12 of RFC 8252](https://tools.ietf.org/html/rfc8252#section-8.12).

-It also supports the [PKCE](https://tools.ietf.org/html/rfc7636) extension to OAuth which was created to secure authorization codes in public clients when custom URI scheme redirects are used.
-The library is friendly to other extensions (standard or otherwise) with the ability to handle additional params in all protocol requests and responses.
+It also supports the [PKCE](https://tools.ietf.org/html/rfc7636) extension to OAuth, which was created to secure authorization codes in public clients when custom URI scheme redirects are used.
+The library is friendly to other extensions (standard or otherwise), with the ability to handle additional params in all protocol requests and responses.

 ## Specification